 Your background, lighting choices and product placement all play a vital part when capturing the attention of a possible paying audience.

-Using the best camera as possible, avoid messy backgrounds and clustered rooms which instantly turn people off purchasing from you.
+Use the best camera possible, avoid messy backgrounds and clustered rooms that instantly turn people off purchasing from you.

 A busy background simply detracts from the product for sale and makes some people question the state of your home, therefore, the condition of your product.

 Instead present a crisp, clean image with as little to no background detail and taken using a selection of angles.

 Before adding a product to your online account, ask yourself what it is about this picture that makes it stand out on the site?
 Does it have the potential to grab the attention of thousands of people scrolling through similar items?

 Search similar items as yours on the same site to get an idea of how they’re displayed.
 What does the seller do well and is there something that they could they do better?
 How would you improve on it?

 Always look at your photos from the point of view as if you were the customer looking to make a purchase.
 How you present your products visually, will determine whether you will successfully sell online.

 Though your main aim is to sell your items, you’ll need to be creatively descriptive when promoting products on your page to rouse buyer interest.
 However, don’t overdo this section.